toralf/torutils/README.md

 - Never touch established connections.¹
 - Filter single IPv4 ips, not network segments.²

-¹ An attacker capable to spoof ip addresses would let you block that ip address.
+¹ An attacker capable to spoof ip addresses would trick you to block victim ip addresses.

-² An attacker could place 1 malicious ip within a CIDR range to harm all other addresses in the same network block.
+² An attacker could place a malicious ip within a CIDR range to harm all other addresses in the same network block.
 For IPv6 however a /64 is assumed to be assigned per system.

 #### Details